 To make this dish fully vegan simply swap the crema fresca for my vegan crema.
 You can find my easy recipe here.
 Simple as that!
 If you want to make it with vegan cheese, simply find one that melts well.

 Traditionally this dish is just the previously mentioned ingredients.
 But some variations exist.

-For example some meat eaters will add chicken to make rajas con pollo.
+For example some meat eaters will add shredded chicken to make rajas con pollo.
 For a vegetarian take on this you can use chick’n strips or homemade seitan chicken, if desired.

 Another variation, depending on where you’re located is the type of corn to use.

 In Mexico we use white corn and it’s available fresh pretty much all year around.
 But you can use yellow corn instead, it’ll still be tasty just a little sweet.

 Regardless of the color, see if you can use fresh corn kernels for optimal flavor and freshness.